By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 A website quality score for a particular website can be determined by computing a ratio of a numerator that represents user interest in the website as reflected in user queries directed to the website and a denominator that represents user interest in the resources found in the website as responses to queries of all kinds.

 The website quality score for a website can be used as a signal to rank resources, or to rank search results that identify resources, that are found in one website relative to resources found in another website.

 The Content Quality Guidelines

-- More guidance on building high-quality websites (6th May 2011) — This article was published soon after the Panda Update was first launched in February 2011, aimed to give initial guidance on how to build high-quality websites to avoid being caught by the algorithm.
-It contains many questions to ask yourself to help determine whether your website is high quality.
+- More guidance on building high-quality websites (6th May 2011) - This article was published soon after the Panda Update was first launched in February 2011, aimed to give initial guidance on how to build high-quality websites to avoid being caught by the algorithm.
+It contains many questions to ask yourself to help determine whether your website is of high quality.

-Google made this clear in the first article linked above stating:
+Google made this clear in the first article linked above, stating:

 That low-quality content on some parts of a website can impact the whole site’s rankings, and thus removing low quality pages, merging or improving the content of individual shallow pages into more useful pages, or moving low quality pages to a different domain could eventually help the rankings of your higher-quality content